HTTP/3: An Introduction to the Next Generation Web Protocol

 A significant note is that OpenSSL does not yet support the QUIC protocol.
 However, you can implement HTTP/3 on NGINX by building from source using BoringSSL.
 And who created BoringSSL?
 You guessed it, Google.

-A very quick NGINX config and server implementation example is below.
+Below is a very quick NGINX config and server implementation example.
 Of course, this server block needs to be integrated with your other configuration settings.

 server {